Indezine Logo

 This option works just like the Bring to Front option explained in the preceding section.
 The main difference is that this brings the selected shape one layer above its present order, rather than all the way to the top of the layer stack.

 1. Select the shape you want to bring forward.
-Use the right-click contextual menu (as shown in Figure 5), or Arrange gallery from the Home tab of the Ribbon (refer to Figure 1 above).
-From the resultant menu, choose the Arrange | Bring Forward option (see Figure 5 again).
+Use the right-click contextual menu, as shown in Figure 5, below, or Arrange gallery from the Home tab of the Ribbon, as shown in Figure 1, above.
+From the resultant menu, choose the Arrange | Bring Forward option, as shown in Figure 5.

 2. Bring Forward option to be selected to bring the selected shape one layer above